jvanstraten/fletcher_streams/README.md

  - $C$: the complexity of the stream, described in the stream complexity section below.

-$M$ and $D$ together represent the type of data transferred by the stream, whereas $N$, $U$, and $C$ represent the way in which this data type is transferred.
+$E$ and $D$ together represent the type of data transferred by the stream, whereas $N$, $U$, and $C$ represent the way in which this data type is transferred.